Academic

 With colleagues at a teachers' workshop, Bintang, The Gambia, July 2023

-Toby Green is Professor of Precolonial and Lusophone African History and Culture at King's College London.
+Toby Green is Professor of Precolonial and Lusophone African History and Culture at King's College London, and is a fellow of the British Academy.
 Chair of the Fontes Historiae Africanae Committee of the British Academy, Green is also an Honorary Fellow of the Historical Association.
 He was awarded a 2017 Philip Leverhulme Prize in History, and (with Filipa Ribeiro da Silva and Philip Havik) the American Library Association's Best Historical Materials Award for their co-edited volume The Inquisition Trial of Crispina Peres of Cacheu, Guinea-Bissau (1646-1668).
 He is also an editor of the journal, African Economic History, and a member of the Executive Editorial Board of the Journal of West African History.

 Green's major historical publications are the sole-authored works The Rise of the Trans-Atlantic Slave Trade in Western Africa, 1300-1589 (CUP, 2012), and Inquisition: The Reign of Fear (Macmillan/St. Martin's Press, 2007); and, as editor or co-editor, The Inquisition Trial of Crispina Peres of Cacheu, Guinea-Bissau (1646-1668)(OUP, 2021); Landscapes, Sources and Intellectual Projects of the West African Past (Brill, 2018); Guinea-Bissau: Micro State to 'Narco-State' (Hurst/OUP 2016), and Brokers of Change: Atlantic Commerce and Cultures in Pre-Colonial Western Africa (OUP, 2012).
 He has published articles in journals including Atlantic Studies, Journal of African History, Journal of Global Slavery, History in Africa, Past and Present, and Slavery and Abolition.